Tax practitioner obligations

 - 2 ethics hours; and

 - 6 hours relating to the service provided by the individual – e.g. audit, financial reporting, etc. If the tax practitioner provides only tax services, then presumably additional tax CPD hours will fulfill this requirement (attending training for the service provided i.e. tax, audit, financial reporting training).
-Tax practitioners must obtain proof of attendance e.g. Certificate showing CPD hours, Attendance registers.
+Tax practitioners must obtain proof of attendance e.g. a certificate showing CPD hours and attendance registers.

 Note that, if you only registered as a tax practitioner during the course of the current year, your CPD requirement will be apportioned based on the number of months during the year for which you were registered.
 If you are applying for the apportionment, please also submit the SARS letter that you should have received as proof of your registration as a tax practitioner as evidence of the date of your registration.